Chapter 50 BWV 67 Halt im Gedächtnis Jesum Christ

 During this first year Bach seems to have trodden a fine line between new and established repertoire.
 We have seen that he tended to rely upon existing compositions for the most important events.
-But it does appear that he could only go so long without flexing his creative muscles and responding to new challenges.
+But it does appear that he could only go so long without flexing his creative muscles and responding to new challenges with fresh ideas.
 When he did so, he often came up with solutions that were breathtakingly innovative.
-As we shall see, that was the case with C 67.
+As we shall see, that was undoubtedly the case with C 67.

 The opening chorus has just the one line of text containing two ideas----remember Jesus Christ-----Who was raised from the dead.
 It is scored for a large and unusual instrumental combination, solo horn and flute, two oboes, continuo and strings.
 It is constructed, in a most original manner, around the first line of the chorale O Lamm Gottes, unschuldig, O innocent Lamb of God.
 Announced immediately by the horn with an extended first note, it is heard continually throughout the movement, a sort of leit motif, constantly reminding us of the chaste Saviour.

 The main characteristics of the forceful opening instrumental theme are the use of this phrase and the rolling quavers on oboes and horns.
 The first becomes the basis of the initial two choral entries, cogent admonitions to keep Christ in our minds.
 The second, presumably representing the act of rising from the dead, is seldom wholly absent from the upper string and wind parts.
 The chorus constantly counterpoints homophonic choral sections of rhetorical grandeur against the unceasing activity of the great Christian event.
 The texture lightens temporarily from bar 33 where the tenors introduce a theme which tempts us to think that a formal fugal exposition is in process.